iluwatar/java-design-patterns/flyweight/README.md

 Wikipedia says

 > In computer programming, flyweight is a software design pattern.
 A flyweight is an object that
-> minimizes memory use by sharing as much data as possible with other similar objects; it is a way
+> minimizes memory use by sharing as much data as possible with other similar objects; it is away
 > to use objects in large numbers when a simple repeated representation would use an unacceptable
 > amount of memory.

 **Programmatic example**

 Translating our alchemist shop example from above.
-First of all we have different potion types:
+First of all, we have different potion types:

 ```java
 public interface Potion {